 Project: Wildlife Care Clinic.
 Ames, Iowa

 At Blank Park Zoo, we not only help animals from far away, we also help wildlife here in Iowa!
-The conservation fund at the Blank Park Zoo helped fund a trip for Lisa to volunteer at the Ames Wildlife Care Clinic this summer!
+The conservation fund at the Blank Park Zoo helped fund a trip for Lisa to volunteer at the Ames Wildlife Care Clinic in 2018!
 Working at the clinic entailed getting food ready for different species, providing supplemental feeding to those who need it, administering medications, applying ointments, giving medicated baths, and making sure all animals were thriving.
 One of her favorite parts was Rock Pigeon rehabilitation.
 One young Rock Pigeon needed to learn basic survival skills from an older pigeon that was brought into the clinic.
 Once the young Pigeon had learned how to act, they were both released in the same area.
 Conservation of natural species, such as this pigeon, help keep our planet’s biodiversity rich.
 Biodiversity is essential for a functioning ecosystem, which includes both animals and humans.
 The Blank Park Zoo and the Ames Wildlife Care Clinic are helping to keep animals safe in the world through conservation and rehabilitation.

 Name and Position: Mallory Machir, Education Community Programs Specialist

 Project: Wild Sun Rescue Center, Cabuya, Costa Rica